Sachin-Chaurasiya12/hotelmanagement_system/README.md

 It is best system for a low end usage.

 ![hotelmanagement-system](console.png)<br>
-This is the out of the console based hotel management system now you can perform any task.
+This is the output of the console based hotel management system now you can perform any task.